Fidomi/portfolio-next/README.md

 # Fidomi's portfolio

-This is my portfolio website that will soon be available here : [a link] (https://sidoniem.com) It wil show my works as a front-end developer and my old works as a compositing artist for visual special effects.
+This is my portfolio website is available here : [a link] (https://sidoniem.com) It shows my works as a front-end developer and my old works as a compositing artist for visual special effects.

 # Technologies I use